cucumber/docs/content/docs/cucumber/state.md

 - kotlin
 ---

-It's important to prevent state created by one scenario from leaking into others.
+Scenarios must be independent from each other so it is important that state must not be shared between scenarios.
-Leaking state makes your scenarios brittle, and difficult to run in isolation.
+Accidentally leaking stste from one scenarios into others makes your scenarios brittle and also difficult to run in isolation.

 To prevent leaking state between scenarios:

 * Avoid using global or static variables.
-{{% block "java,kotlin" %}}* Be aware of how [cucumber parallel execution](/docs/guides/parallel-execution/) works, and access shared state via a ThreadLocal if parallel execution is enabled.{{% /block %}}
 * Make sure you clean your database in a `Before` hook.
 * If you share a browser between scenarios, delete cookies in a `Before` hook.